particle-iot/docs/src/content/guide/getting-started/tinker.md

 - **Device Inspector.** The Device Inspector view, which lets you see information about your Raspberry Pi, view and interact with exposed `Particle.function()` and `Particle.variable()`'s on your Pi, and view/search/filter the event stream from your Raspberry Pi, is operational.

-To download the Particle App, and to stay up to date with the latest changes and improvements, visit the following download URLs for our iOS and Android apps, below:
+To download the Particle App, and to stay up to date with the latest changes and improvements, visit the following download URLs for our Windows, iOS, and Android apps, below:

-* Particle Mobile App - [iPhone](https://itunes.apple.com/us/app/particle-build-photon-electron/id991459054?ls=1&mt=8) | [Android](https://play.google.com/store/apps/details?id=io.particle.android.app) (requires Android 4.0.3 or higher)
+* Particle Mobile App - [iPhone](https://itunes.apple.com/us/app/particle-build-photon-electron/id991459054?ls=1&mt=8) | [Android](https://play.google.com/store/apps/details?id=io.particle.android.app) (requires Android 4.0.3 or higher) | [Windows](https://www.microsoft.com/en-us/store/p/particle/9nblggh4p55n)